salesforcecli/plugin-functions/messages/env.var.set.md

 # summary

-Sets a single config value for an environment.
+Set a single config value for an environment.

 # examples

-$ sfdx env:var:set foo=bar --target-compute=my-environment
+- Set a config value:

+  <%= config.bin %> <%= command.id %> [KEY]=[VALUE] --target-compute environment-alias

+# flags.environment.summary

+Environment in which to set the config value.

 # flags.environment.deprecation